Integration guide for Resmo GitLab Integration.

 - 1.Log in to your Resmo account.

-- 3.Then, select the integration you wish to uninstall.
+- 4.Click the GitLab integration you want to uninstall.